-Actions Status Comment Develop and implement the Integrated Transport Strategy On-Track Advocate for the provision of expanded public transport services and support the provision of existing services On-Track Council has been seeking information on timeframes from Transport for New South Wales on the delivery of the Illawarra Public Transport Services Plan and the future Transport Strategy.
+Operational Plan 2022-2023 Update Actions Status Comment Develop and implement the Integrated Transport Strategy On-Track Initial meetings with the appointed consultant have been held to discuss report content and develop the project further as well as ensure project success.
+The first Visioning Workshop was also held with key stakeholders resulting in a draft outline of the content.
+Advocate for the provision of expanded public transport services and support the provision of existing services On-Track Council has been seeking information on timeframes from Transport for New South Wales on the delivery of the Illawarra Public Transport Services Plan and the future Transport Strategy.
 Council has met with Regional Development Australia Illawarra to discuss their work with the University of Wollongong on the '30-minute city concept in the Illawarra.
 This refers to the idea of designing cities and communities so that people can access all their daily needs, such as work, education, healthcare, shopping, and entertainment, within a 30-minute commute using sustainable and accessible modes of transportation such as walking, cycling, or public transport.
 This work will support ongoing advocacy for public transport services.
-Work with key agencies and partners to progress the Illawarra Regional Transport Plan Work has progressed towards strategic alignment with C transport projects and Transport for New South Wales projects.
-On-Track Wollongong Station Masterplan precinct plan is und Transport for New South Wales with Council a key stakeh development.
-Council has been seeking information on timeframes from for New South Wales on the delivery of the Illawarra Public Services Plan and the future Transport Strategy.
-These of work to be delivered from Transport for New South Walessential for delivering actions from the Regional Transport.
+Work with key agencies and partners to progress the Illawarra Regional Transport Plan On-Track Work has progressed towards strategic alignment with Council key transport projects and Transport for New South Wales committed projects.
+Wollongong Station Masterplan precinct plan is underway by Transport for New South Wales with Council a key stakeholder in its development.
+Council has been seeking information on timeframes from Transport for New South Wales on the delivery of the Illawarra Public Transport Services Plan and the future Transport Strategy.
+These two pieces of work to be delivered from Transport for New South Wales will be essential for delivering actions from the Regional Transport Plan.
 Develop road safety programs, education and promotion of sustainable multimodal transport options On-Track A road safety event as part of the local government road safety program was held in February 2023 at Towradgi.
 The 'All Ages Bike Skills Workshop' had over 150 people attend.
 Cyclists were encouraged to perfect their skills riding an obstacle course, get a bike safety check (maintenance/basic repairs) and renew their old/damaged helmet.
 The success of the project involved stakeholders including Transport for New South Wales, Ride Nation as well as highly valued assistance from volunteers of Healthy Cities, University of Wollongong Cycling Club and Illawarra Bike Users Group.